-In order to remediate the documented material weaknesses, management has begun implementing the following measures:
+In addition to the material weaknesses identified above, management has begun implementing the following measures:

-- management is drafting a Corporate Governance Policy that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act; and - management is drafting a more comprehensive Code of Conduct, which reflects the overall corporate principles, policies and values that will also provide the overall guidance for our control procedures.
+- finalizing a Corporate Governance Policy that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act; and - finalizing a comprehensive Code of Conduct, which reflects the overall corporate principles, policies and values that will also provide the overall guidance for our control procedures.

-Notwithstanding the assessment that our ICFR was not effective as of February 29, 2020 and that there are material weaknesses as identified herein, we believe that our consolidated financial statements contained in this Annual Report fairly present our financial position, results of operations and cash flows for the period covered thereby in all material respects.
+Notwithstanding the assessment that our ICFR was not effective as of February 28, 2021 and that there are material weaknesses as identified herein, we believe that our consolidated financial statements contained in this Annual Report fairly present our financial position, results of operations and cash flows for the period covered thereby in all material respects.
 We are committed to continuing to improve our internal control processes and we intend to undertake measures to remediate the material weaknesses we have identified and generally strengthen our internal control over financial reporting.
 We will also continue to further review, optimize, and enhance our financial reporting controls and procedures.
 These material weaknesses will not be considered remediated until the applicable remediated controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.